 No one is selling sprigs of yellow mimosa at street corners.
 No one is making plans to go out tonight.
 Usually groups of women go out for a pizza and prosecco and toast each other.

 I’m feeling a little chilly, sitting here at my desk.
-I’ve measured my temperature; it’s normal.
-I suppose you can’t help wanting to measure your temperature from time to time, to make sure you’re still healthy when you’re living in a red zone.
+I’ve measured my temperature several times; it’s normal.
+I suppose you can’t help wanting to measure your temperature from time to time, to make sure you’re still healthy when you’re living in a Red Zone.